Buy some of Justin Podur’s books at Civ Books

 America’s Wars on Democracy in Rwanda and the DR Congo is published by Palgrave Macmillan in June 2020.
 Here’s the blurb:

 This book examines US interventions in the Democratic Republic of the Congo and Rwanda — two countries whose post-independence histories are inseparable.
 It analyzes the US campaigns to prevent Patrice Lumumba from turning the DR Congo into a sovereign, democratic, prosperous republic on a continent where America’s ally apartheid South Africa was hegemonic; America’s installation of and support for Mobutu to keep the region under neo-colonial control; and America’s pre-emption of the Africa-wide movement for multiparty democracy in Rwanda and Zaire in the 1990s by supporting Paul Kagame’s Rwandan Patriotic Front (RPF).
 In addition, the book discusses the concepts of African development, democracy, genocide, foreign policy, and international politics.
 So far I’ve talked about the book with George Galloway on RT Sputnik; and with Sean Blackmon and Jacquie Luqman on By Any Means Necessary; with Netfa Freeman on Voices with Vision; with Joe Emersberger on Counterpunch; And the book has been reviewed by Ann Garrison on Black Agenda Report.
 As well as by Jeremy Kuzmarov in Covert Action Magazine.

 In my novel Siegebreakers (Roseway Publishing 2019), an alliance of the Palestinian resistance, American dissidents, and an Israeli defector battle to break the siege on Gaza.
 It’s a pro-Palestine novel, a thriller set in Gaza.

 My 2012 book Haiti’s New Dictatorship: The Coup, the Earthquake, and the UN Occupation was with Pluto Press.
-The US co-publisher is Palgrave Macmillan and the Canadian co-publisher is Between the Lines.
+The Canadian co-publisher is Between the Lines.
 See reviews on the Haiti’s New Dictatorship page

 The Demands of the Dead: a novel (2014) A pro-Zapatista murder mystery set in the midst of rebel-controlled Chiapas, Mexico, it’s available on KDP and Smashwords (as an e-book) and on CreateSpace as a physical book.
 Cover design by Suzy Harris-Brandts.
 The protagonist, Mark Brown, plays a minor role in my 2019 thriller Siegebreakers: a minor character, Maria Alvarez, is one of the protagonists of Siegebreakers.